CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

   then restart the day and verify changes stay.

+## Gift Alert Icon

+- [ ] A green gift icon appears if the slot is empty.
+- [ ] A gray gift icon appears if the agent has a gift in that slot but not that specific gift.
+- [ ] No gift icon appears if the agent already has that gift.

 ## Notify When Agent Receives Gift

 - [ ] Displays a message for each condition: